Cicero: It looks like a list of every rascal in the city.

 - Many politicians in the Star Wars Expanded Universe, many of them Bothans.
 This is because Bothans have a very ruthless, predatory attitude towards politics, and they see any politician who isn't doing anything in his power and making whatever shady deals he needs to in order to cement his office and get rid of the opposition isn't doing his job right.
 This is particularly notable in The Thrawn Trilogy, when Bothan leader Borsk Fey'lya does everything he can to ruin Admiral Ackbar and take over his position even when it's detrimental to the New Republic war effort.
 Thrawn himself notes that he never tried subverting Fey'lya, since he was helping the Empire so well as he was that Thrawn just didn't need to.

 - Angel gives us a number of evil, never mind corrupt, politicians, thanks in no small part to the law firm of Wolfram and Heart.
 Two senators show up on screen, and far more are implied.
+One of them, Senator Helen Bruckner is actually a demon whose taken over a human body (quite probably, Magnus Hainsley was responsible).

 - How corrupt is Mayor Wilkinson, of Buffy's Sunnydale?
 He sold his soul.
 The only reason Sunnydale exists is because he set it up as a demon/vampire smorgasbord.
 How does he keep getting elected, decade after decade?
 See above re: soul.